 I placed because I didn’t have a good relationship with the birth father – I could never have fully separated myself from him if we had a child together.
 She would have suffered.

-I placed because of finances – if I had parented, finishing my education would have been a lot tougher, if I finished at all.
-It’s likely that I would have had to work long hours for low pay, only seeing my daughter at night.
+I placed because of finances – if I had parented, finishing my education would have been a lot tougher if I finished at all.
+I would likely have had to work long hours for low pay, only seeing my daughter at night.
 That problem wouldn’t have been temporary, either.